boxing/boxrec/README.md

 This project allows you to query information from [BoxRec](http://boxrec.com) and return it in JSON format.
 The purpose of this project is to act as an API for BoxRec.

+It allows you to retrieve the following information:

+- Boxers (by id)
+- Events (by id)
+- List of Champions (by weight class and by sanctioning body)
+- Search boxers (by name)
+- Ratings (or Rankings)

 ## Installation

 This project is written in [Node](http://nodejs.org).